yakir1991/gr-lora_sdr/README.md

 The original GNU Radio-based implementation is preserved in [legacy_gr_lora_sdr/](legacy_gr_lora_sdr/) and remains unmodified for reference.

 For installation and cross-compilation instructions see [SETUP.md](SETUP.md).
 Testing and benchmarking steps live in [TESTING.md](TESTING.md).
 Additional documentation can be found in [doc/README.md](doc/README.md).
+A detailed log of performance experiments and optimization roadmap is available in [doc/EXPERIMENTS.md](doc/EXPERIMENTS.md).

 ## Repository Layout
 - `lora_lite/` – core modular library and tests